reach-sh/reach-lang/docs/src/tut/mkt/index.md

 This stage is the last one for the basic DApp.
 It will make the backend to `{!rsh} interact` with the frontend and that in turn, will log outputs in the console.
-To make that happen, all the methods that has just been defined in the fronted, would now be called upon using the `{!rsh} interact` `{!rsh} Object`.
+To make that happen, all the methods that have just been defined in the frontend, would now be called upon using the `{!rsh} interact` `{!rsh} Object`.

 :::note
 Calling `{!rsh} interact` on something in Reach is the same thing as calling upon a `{!rsh} function` to execute the code within it.